CORR – Correctional Services

 1 Credit Weekly (0-0-2)

 Integration Seminar provides an opportunity for students to share their experiences in field placement, to identify and discuss current issues and to apply and integrate course material with placement activities.
 Students focus on professional practice skills and career development strategies such as job search techniques, resume preparation, interviews and networking.
-The seminar is taken concurrently with CORR 224 Field Placement III.
+The seminar is taken concurrently with CORR 224 Field Placement II.

 Prerequisites: CORR 214 and CORR 116.